itzmeanjan/lenz/README.md

 I interested in extending its functionalites in coming days, if you find I'm missing certain use case, feel free to let me know/ just raise a PR.

+## features

+- Given (sub-)domain name, it can look up all associated server IPv4/6 addresses, showing them in console map 🥴
+- Given IPv4/6 address, can lookup it's location & show it in console map 🥳
+- Can find all active TCP/UDP socket connections & marks their respective peers in console map 🤩
+- Given torrent 🧲 link, can look up all peers associated with that infohash & show them in console map 🤓

+_In all these cases, generates a tabular report of all connected peers _( including self )_, who were shown on console map_

 ## prerequisite

 We need to download [IP2Location™ LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE Database](https://lite.ip2location.com/database/ip-country-region-city-latitude-longitude) for using this tool.